petzi53/weblog-portfolio/content/post/2017-09-04-blogdown-tutorial.md

 ---
-title: "Blogdown tutorial (Part 1)"
-author: "Peter Baumgartner"
+authors:
+- Peter Baumgartner
+draft: no
+categories:
+- tutorial
+- blog engines
+- static sites
+- how-to
-date: '2017-09-04'
+date: "2017-09-04"
 slug: blogdown-tutorial-part-1
-tags: [r, rstudio, blogdown, hugo, git, github, academic-theme]
-categories: [tutorial, blog engines, static sites, how-to]
 summary: Part 1 of this tutorial explains how to install the hugo-academic theme on top of R, RStudio and blogdown.
+tags:
+- r
+- rstudio
+- blogdown
+- hugo
+- git
+- github
+- hugo-academic
+title: Blogdown tutorial (Part 1)

 ---

 #### From R and RStduio with blogdown to Git and Github